 Crime Solving at a Cooking Conference

-What instead is more gripping or should I say more of a draw when it comes to "The Gourmet Detective: A Healthy Place to Die" are the characters with Dylan Neal delivering plenty of charm as Henry whilst Brooke Burns is attractive and strong as Maggie.
-And as in their previous it is the chemistry they have, the love but pretend to hate thing going on which of course is what makes you smile.
+What instead is more gripping or should I say more of a draw when it comes to "The Gourmet Detective: A Healthy Place to Die" are the characters with Dylan Neal delivering plenty of charm as Henry whilst Brooke Burns is attractive and determined as Maggie.
+And as in the previous movie it is the chemistry they have, the love but pretend to hate thing going on which of course is what makes you smile.
 The trouble is that you can find the same thing in so many of these made for TV detective movies that with there being so many they start to become a little bit of a blur, all but an entertaining one at that.

-What this all boils down to is that "The Gourmet Detective: A Healthy Place to Die" is two things; it is a typical made for TV amateur/detective movie and secondly it is entertaining in a typical manner which means unless you are a fan of TV movies which rely on characters and their playful chemistry this won't be enjoyable.
+What this all boils down to is that "The Gourmet Detective: A Healthy Place to Die" is two things; it is firstly a typical made for TV amateur/detective movie and secondly it is entertaining in a typical manner, which means unless you are a fan of TV movies which rely on characters and their playful chemistry this won't be enjoyable.